Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 > - Works great for all type of Labs and Raids
 > - Flexible team comp (Can dog walk)
 > - Can kill life steal/shield mini-boss road block more consistently
+> - Can also use Ice Domi for reflect to enhance damage
 ### Cons:
 > - Heavily RNG-gate when starting if you are not using SSAcha
 > - Required specific damage tuning to keep buffs up and not to finish fights too fast